cvs-health/testaro/README.md

 The `rules` property for `testaro` is an array whose first item is either `'y'` or `'n'` and whose remaining items are rule IDs.
 If `'y'`, then only the specified rules’ tests are performed.
 If `'n'`, then all the evaluative tests are performed, except for the specified rules.

-It has been found that the `motion` test of the `testaro` tool measures motion only when the `webkit` browser type is in use.
+It has been found that the `focOp` and `motion` tests of the `testaro` tool work properly only when the `webkit` browser type is in use.
 If you want to use `testaro` with different browser types for different tests, you can include 2 or 3 `testaro` test acts in your job, specifying different browser types and different rules.

 The `testaro` tool (like the `ibm` tool) has a `withItems` property.
 If you set it to `false`, the `standardResult` object of `testaro` will contain an `instances` property with summaries that identify issues and instance counts.
 If you set it to `true`, some of the instances will be itemized.